protesilaos/my-website/_politics/2026-08-21-rootlessness-broken-relationships.md

 all people are equally competent at controlling themselves, but experience tells us that some individuals are fundamentally their own worst enemy: give them too much freedom and they will ruin their life together with that of others.
-The honest person who undestands their propensity for self-harm admits that they are empowered when framed by others.
+The honest person who understands their propensity for self-harm admits that they are empowered when framed by others.
 Structure is always---always---what people need: it either comes from within, with unflinching discipline, or in community with